 Though one might suppose that a brown bear would be far too large to mate with a dog, there is a very wide range of geographic variation in the adult size of these animals.
 Nowak (1999, pp. 685-686) states that while brown bears may weigh as much as 780 kg (1720 lbs) on the southern coast of Alaska, elsewhere they can be far smaller.
 For example, the average figure he gives for southern Europe is just 70 kg (154 lbs).
 It does seem, then, that some bears would be within the size range that would allow mating with a large dog.

 One has the example of a bear mixing sexually with a dog.
-At Riga, a male bear mated with a bitch, which went on to produce offspring.
+In Riga, a male bear mated with a bitch, which went on to produce offspring.
 Among these was a remarkable dog.
 He had a bear’s head and no tail.
 His voice was a dog’s bark mixed with the growling of a bear.
 They let this dog mate with a bitch, but no great caution was taken—she probably mated with other dogs—and at her expected time she gave birth to sixteen puppies (an unusual example of canine fertility) of which only six resembled the bear hybrid, with bear’s heads, shaggy coats, and no tails.
 One sees from this, that it is in fact possible for hybrid beasts to produce offspring.
 Translated by E. M. McCarthy.

 See also: Scherren (1907, pp. 432-433).

 By the same author: Handbook of Avian Hybrids of the World, Oxford University Press (2006).

 An account of Elizabethan bull and bear baiting